Sankhacse/Defect-Detection-using-AI/README.md

 ```
 1. Fork the repository
-2. Create a feature branch
+2. Create a new branch
 3. Commit changes
-4. Submit a pull request
+4. Submit PR
 ```

 ---

 ## ⭐ Support

 If you find this useful:

-👉 Star the repository
+👉 Star the repo
 👉 Share it
-👉 Contribute improvements
+👉 Contribute

 ---

 ## 💡 Best Practices

-* Use a well-labeled dataset
+* Use well-labeled dataset
-* Balance classes (avoid bias)
+* Avoid class imbalance
 * Tune hyperparameters
 * Validate on unseen data

 ---

-🔥 *Bridging AI and real-world defect detection systems*